Prevention - Diarrhoea in babies and children

 • flush handle

-Always wash and dry your hands properly when you have finished.
+Always wash and dry your hands properly when you're finished.

 Wash soiled surfaces